opinner/masterHRO/README.md

 # masterHRO
-All code belongibg to my master
+All code belonging to my physics master